• Skip to primary navigation

 • Black Pepper: It pairs well with the other seasonings and enhances the overall flavor of the dish.

-• Onion Powder: Adds a subtle sweetness to the pinto beans and complements the other seasonings.
+• Onion Powder: Adds a subtle sweetness and complements the other seasonings.

 Step-By-Step Instructions